Keyboard shortcuts

 durationdurationRequired.
 How long to sleep.

 Applies link impairment (rate limit, loss, latency) to a device interface using tc netem and tc tbf.
+Pass null / omit condition to clear impairment.

 KeyTypeDescription